 Each Wednesday through April 21, baltimoresun.com's tax experts will answer your questions this tax-filing season.

-Our experts are Jim Dupree of the Maryland office of the Internal Revenue Service in Baltimore and, this week, Nicole M. Harrell, head of her own accounting firm in Baltimore.
+Our experts are Jim Dupree of the Maryland office of the Internal Revenue Service in Baltimore and, this week, Gregory S. Horning of Stout, Causey & Horning in Hunt Valley.